 The plan is to replace it in the spring and I CANNOT WAIT.
-Spring is just around the corner, so the works could be a matter of weeks off (I’m crossing my fingers hard at this point) and it’s time to start thinking about furniture and decor.
+Spring is just around the corner, so the works could be a matter of weeks off (I’m crossing my fingers hard at this point) and it’s time to start thinking about decor.

 I love our upstairs bathroom, but it is rather stark and clinical.
 I want something warmer and more calming for the ensuite.
 I’m thinking muted greys and maybe not the metro tiles we’ve got in both our kitchen and our upstairs bathroom.
 I don’t think I’d be brave enough to go for anything other than a white sink and toilet though – we’re getting rid of a coloured bathroom suite, we don’t want another one!

 We will definitely be getting rid of the bath.
 Nobody in our house has a bath and, if for any reason they do want one, there is a perfectly good bath upstairs.

 If all goes to plan, there won’t be a single thing recognisable from the pink nightmare bathroom in the new and improved bathroom.
 We will be getting a heated towel rail instead of the rusty radiator, a lovely powerful shower and a lovely tiled floor instead of the nasty lino.
 Nothing at all will be broken and that horrible shower curtain we’ve never bothered to cut down will most definitely not there.